 Synopsis of Program

+This project supports teaching and learning through the creation and implementation of high quality open educational resources (OER) that will be shared in the WISELearn Resources Library.
 OERs are teaching and learning materials that have been made easier to use via licensing them (usually under Creative Commons) to be freely used, distributed without restriction, and often modified without additional permissions.

 Award and Budget Information